Chile Country Commercial Guide

 Last published date:

-Chile has successfully attracted Foreign Direct Investment (FDI) despite its relatively small domestic market.
-The country’s market-oriented policies have created significant opportunities for foreign investors to participate in the country’s economic growth.
+Despite its relatively small domestic market, Chile has successfully attracted Foreign Direct Investment (FDI), with an FDI to GDP ratio of nearly 85 percent.
+The country’s market-oriented policies create significant opportunities for foreign investors to participate in the country’s economic growth.
 Chile has a sound legal framework and there is general respect for private property rights.
-Sectors that attract significant FDI include mining, finance/insurance, energy, telecommunications, chemical manufacturing, and wholesale trade.
+Sectors that attract the most FDI are mining, financial services (including pensions and health insurance), and utilities (including electricity, energy, water, and telecommunications).
 Mineral, hydrocarbon, and fossil fuel deposits within Chilean territory are restricted from foreign ownership, but companies may sign resource extraction contracts with the government.
-Corruption exists in Chile but on a much smaller scale than in most Latin American countries, ranking 27 out of 180 countries worldwide and second in Latin America –below Uruguay- in Transparency International’s 2022 Corruption Perceptions Index.
+According to Transparency International’s 2023 Corruption Perceptions Index, Chile ranked 29 out of 180 countries worldwide and second in Latin America – behind Uruguay which ranked 16th.

 Although Chile is an attractive destination for foreign investment, challenges remain.
-Legislative and constitutional reforms proposed in response to the social unrest and the pandemic have generated concern about the potential impact on investments in the mining, energy, healthcare, insurance, and pension sectors.
-Importantly, the legislation enabling the constitutional reform process requires that the new constitution must respect Chile’s character as a democratic republic, its judicial sentences, and its international treaties (including the U.S.-Chile Free Trade Agreement).
-Despite a general respect for intellectual property (IP) rights, Chile has not fully complied with its IP obligations set forth in the U.S.-Chile FTA.
+Some government reform proposals caused concern about potential impacts on investments in the healthcare, insurance, and pension sectors.
+Despite a general respect for intellectual property (IP) rights, Chile has not fully complied with its IP obligations set forth in the U.S.-Chile Free Trade Agreement.
 Environmental permitting processes, indigenous consultation requirements, and cumbersome court proceedings have made large project approvals increasingly time consuming and unpredictable, especially in cases with political sensitivities.
-The current administration prioritizes attracting foreign investment and continues to implement measures to streamline the process.
+The current administration prioritizes attracting foreign investment, especially into technological sectors and natural resource extraction associated with the green transition (lithium, copper, and green hydrogen) and continues to implement measures to streamline the investment process.

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website.